 Technology Area: Biomarker

 45 Results for 'Biomarker'

-Over 15 million Americans are at risk of anaphylaxis, a severe allergic reaction triggered by exposure to certain foods, materials, medications and insect bites.
-Every three minutes a food reaction sends someone to the emergency room.
-In most individuals, anaphylactic shock can be prevented by administering the counteracting drug, epinephrine.
-Yet, despite effective treatments, death from...
+Over 15 million Americans are at risk of anaphylaxis, a severe allergic reaction triggered by exposure to certain foods, materials, medications, and insect bites.
+Every three minutes, a food reaction sends someone to the emergency room.
+In most individuals, anaphylactic shock can be prevented by administering the counteracting drug epinephrine, as soon as an attack...

 Video/AnimationProject ABBIEProject ABBIE is inspired by the story of Abbie Benford, who succumbed to complications related to anaphylaxis just eight days before her 16th birthday.
 The Wyss Institute, in collaboration with Boston Children’s Hospital, is developing a wearable, non-invasive device that could sense anaphylaxis and automatically inject epinephrine in individuals who are unable to do so...